sashinpivotal/dsa-java-review-doc/README.md

   true or false?
 - You cannot override the default methods of an interface in the implementation classes, true or false?
-- If a class implements interface A and interface B, both of which has the same default method, what will happen?

 ## Lab Step 7 - Exception handling (20 minutes)